 LAE 4360 Teaching of English in Middle/High School (3) Prereq: ESE 3341 and twenty-seven hours of English.
 Established and experimental methods of instruction; interests of adolescents in language and literature through print, radio, film, and theatre; selection of materials and preparation of units of study.

 LIN 4680 Advanced Grammar (3) Traditional and modern approaches to study of English grammar.
-Required of English majors and minors.
+Required of English majors.
 Open to upperclassmen who need or desire further language study.

-LIT 3115 Classical Literature in Translation (3) Study of Greek, Roman, and Hebrew Literature.
+LIT 3115 Classical Literature in Translation (3) Study of classical literature of the Western World.

 LIT 3333 Multicultural Literature for Adolescents (3) Fosters on appreciation of the variety of reading materials available for adolescents, as well as an understanding of the developmental stages, needs, and interests of young people.